ywamsendai/ywamsendai-docs/docs/lifeinjapan/tax.md

 As everything will be in Japanese, you may find it helpful to ask a Japanese-speaking friend for help (or use Google Translate!).

-For more detailed information on the income tax, see the National Tax Agency’s guide [here](https://www.nta.go.jp/english/taxes/individual/pdf/incometax_2021/01.pdf).
+For more detailed information on income tax, see the National Tax Agency’s guide [here](https://www.nta.go.jp/english/taxes/individual/pdf/incometax_2021/01.pdf).
 (This guide is from the 2021, so some information may be outdated.)

+#### Earnings - Expenses = Income

+When filling out the final income tax return, there will be sections for inputting your total earnings (*shūnyū*; 収入), as well as for inputting your income (*shotoku*; 所得) after expenses (*keihi*; 経費) have been subtracted.

+The tax amount is calculated based on your income and not your total earnings.
+Certain business and ministry expenses [may qualify as expenses](https://www.nta.go.jp/english/taxes/individual/12015.htm).
+It's not 100% clear what expenses would be considered legitimate expenses, so it might be best to separate out your expenses and ask about them at the tax office.

+If you are filling out your tax form at the tax office, follow whatever advice you receive.

+#### Documents to prepare

+Assuming you are filing using the e-Tax online system:

+1. User identification number (If you have previously filed your income tax return
+2. Copy of your income tax return forms from last year (If you filed your income tax return last year)
+3. ID documents — Either a MyNumber card, or at least two other forms of ID (residence card, driving licence, copy of *jūminhyō*, health insurance card etc.)
+5. Bank details

 ## Resident Tax